closeio/librdkafka-arm-binary/README.md

 ## Usage
-`make extract_files` will build docker arm64 image, compile librdkafka for arm, compress new `/usr` files into `lib_kafka_arm.tar.gz` and copy that archive to host.
+`make extract_files` will build docker arm64 image, compile librdkafka for arm, compress new `/usr` files into `librdkafka_arm.tar.gz` and copy that archive to host.

 Then we manually create a Github release with the extracted binary files.